cmoberg/cmoberg.github.io/_posts/2015-05-16-a-first-post.md

 ---
-layout: default
+layout: post
-title: A first post using github pages
+title: A first post and some snippets
 ---

-Here is my page.
+I just added [a new repo](https://github.com/cmoberg/sublime-yang-snippets) for tracking a couple of Sublime Text snippets for editing YANG modules.